 And, when we compare the cash cost against the points cost for the upgrade scenario above, Qantas Frequent Flyer members are being offered just 0.66 of a cent in value for each Qantas Point to upgrade to the business cabin.

 Clearly, some consumers will appreciate the convenient nature of Points Plus Pay (it can be used for any flight, and Qantas status credits are earned).
 However, there are usually much better ways to maximise value from Qantas points.

-While most of us are likely to be savvy enough to complete their intended purchase without resorting to a Points Plus Pay options, Qantas may be banking on the fact that less experienced Qantas Frequent Flyers will fall into temptation.
+While most of us are likely to be savvy enough to complete our intended purchase without resorting to a Points Plus Pay option, Qantas may be banking on the fact that less experienced Qantas Frequent Flyers will fall into temptation.

 Have you spotted these new ‘features' on the Qantas website?

 While you’re here: Subscribe to our newsletter for the latest tips, deals and news.
 It only takes a few seconds and we respect your privacy: